-The Import dialog can be accessed either by clicking the “Add Files …” button (shortcut Ctrl + I) or by dragging and dropping files directly from Windows Explorer in the Daminion browser window.
-If the destination folder already exists in the Daminion catalog but doesn’t contain files to be imported, you can use the automatic folder synchronization instead (see “Automatic Folder Rescan“)
+The Import dialog can be accessed either by clicking the “Add Files …” button (Ctrl + I) or by dragging and dropping files directly from Windows Explorer in the Daminion browser window.
+If the destination folder already exists in the Daminion catalog but doesn’t contain files to be imported, you can use the automatic folder synchronization instead (see “Automatic Folder Rescan“).

 You can also import files using Windows copy/paste commands.
-Just copy the files from the Windows Explorer (shortcut Ctrl+C) and paste them into the Daminion browser (shortcut Ctrl+V).
+Just copy the files from Windows Explorer (Ctrl + C) and paste them into the Daminion browser (Ctrl + V).
 The import dialog will open immediately with the files pasted in place.

 Overview of all functions in the import dialog